targodan/UberSpatchBoard/README.md

 Also please try and keep your commit messages reasonably descriptive.
 I don't like seeing commit messages like "Did stuff".
 There is always `git rebase -i`. :wink:

+Your favourite IRC client is not supported?
+No problem, it's quite easy to add support for any logging IRC client.
+Just take a look at this tutorial: [How to add support for any IRC client?](https://github.com/targodan/UberSpatchBoard/wiki/How-to-add-support-for-any-IRC-client%3F)

 # License